 - Customers expect a newspaper and coffee whilst they wait, or a ride to work.

 - Employees expect to have their time cards examined very carefully.

 - There's lots of talk about money, and especially about how to cut costs.

 - Is company-specific jargon or language used?
 How well known and usable by all is this?

 - Are there any status symbols used?

-- Bright red courtesy cars – compact, economy
+- We offer bright red courtesy cars – compact, economy cars.

 - Where are the formal lines of authority?